-The reaction to our review of Thumb Pointed Fingers last month was overwhelming.
-There still is intense interest about this true Michigan murder mystery.
+The reaction to our review of Jackie Howard’s Thumb Pointed Fingers was overwhelming.
+There still is intense interest about this true Michigan murder mystery known locally as the Dying Sparlings.
 I was surprised on the number of people who mentioned that their grandfather or uncle was involved as a juror or in law enforcement.
-The tragic murders of four family members of the Sparling family near Tyre in the early 1900’s still resonates in the thumb today.
+The tragic murders of four family members of the Sparling family near the town of Tyre in the early 1900’s still resonates in the thumb today.

 I reached out to the author Jacki Howard to see what she has done since the book was published 10 years ago.
 She is still involved with the book but life has moved on.
 Like so many in the Thumb region, we are distant cousins.
 While we have never personally met, we found common ground with our interest in the “Dying Sparlings” Here is our exchange.

 The Dying Sparling murders happened over 100 years ago, what got you interested in this topic to write the book?

 Jacki: “I never intended to write a book – just wanted to get answers which led to myriads of papers and the best way to compile seemed to put them into book form.
 I do not consider myself an author – I just told a story with what information I could gather.
 I am happy to say that many people now know what the Thumb of Michigan is all about.”

 How much has the book sold since publishing in 2008?